 - Scheduled equipment maintenance and inspections.

-The efficient operation of the Group relies on the proper development and operation of its IT systems.
-Bodycote is currently undergoing a Group-wide implementation of a new ERP system.
+The efficient operation of the Group relies upon the continued development and operation of its IT systems.
+Bodycote is currently undergoing a Group wide implementation of an ERP system.

 - Project approval and progress subject to regular Executive Committee and Board review.